brettz9/webappfind/README-old.md

 it as well (or to be opened in WebAppFind itself) (and demo it with Greasemonkey editing once done, and add support to Stylish).
-1. Allow a command-line "prompt" fundamental mode: will allow the user to determine mode at run-time (Firefox (or other opening app) can provide a prompt to the user to ask which mode to use before opening the file in that chosen mode).
-Modify `filetypes.json` to support optional default mode or suggested modes (though Firefox should not prevent other modes from being used since the whole idea is that the user controls the mode under which they wish to open the file).
+1. Allow a command-line "prompt" fundamental mode: will allow the user to determine mode at run-time (the browser (or other opening app) can provide a prompt to the user to ask which mode to use before opening the file in that chosen mode).
+Modify `filetypes.json` to support optional default mode or suggested modes (though the browser should not prevent other modes from being used since the whole idea is that the user controls the mode under which they wish to open the file).
 1. Allow a command-line "any" mode to let the web app choose the mode.